-Septum Piercing Healing & Care Guide
+Septum Piercing Healing & Aftercare

 Getting your septum pierced is all fun and games until you adopt the crucial responsibility of looking after it and making sure it stays free of infection.
 Septum piercings take around six to eight months to heal completely, but its tenderness may wear off after two or three weeks.